nicholasaerenga/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow.
-My name is Nicholas Aerenga
+My name is Nicholas Aerenga.
-I am learning to use GitHubt
+I am learning to use GitHub.